 Its mission is to provide leadership for the development, promotion, and improvement of library and information services and the profession of librarianship in order to enhance learning and ensure access to information for all.

-The Global Foundation for Management Education is a new initiative driving the future of the business and management education sector around the world.
+The Global Foundation for Management Education is an initiative driving the future of the business and management education sector around the world.

 The Global Foundation for Management Education is a joint initiative of the Association to Advance Collegiate Schools of Business (AACSB) and the European Foundation for Management Development (EFMD).
 It aims to identify and address challenges and opportunities in the practice of management education worldwide, and also to advance its quality and content.